 its assessment of whether the exceptions under Standard Special Condition A11(15A)(a) or (b) of the Transporter's Licence may be applicable.

+If the Modification Panel determine that a Modification Proposal satisfies the Fast Track Self Governance Criteria but fail to vote unanimously to implement under 7.2.3(b)(iv) the Modification shall become a Self Governance Modification and be further determined by the Modification Panel under 7.2.3(b).

+Where the Modification Panel determines that 7.2.3(b)(v) applies they shall:

+set out the questions to be answered and specify any areas for further development by the Proposer;

+only be entitled to exercise this vote once per Modification Proposal.

 Modification Proposal to proceed to Consultation

-If the Modification Panel determines pursuant to paragraph 7.2.3(a)(i) that a Modification Proposal should proceed to Consultation:
+If the Modification Panel determines pursuant to paragraph 7.2.3(b)(i) that a Modification Proposal should proceed to Consultation:

 the Modification Panel shall be deemed to have requested that the Transporters provide legal text unless the Modification Panel determines that legal text is not required for the purposes of the Modification Report (which may be the case where Suggested Text has been provided by the Proposer and is sufficient in the view of the Modification Panel);